 We reviewed the information we held about the service and the service provider.
+We used the information the provider sent us in the provider information return.
+This is information providers are required to send us with key information about their service, what they do well, and improvements they plan to make.
 We looked at notifications received from the provider.
 A notification is information about important events which the provider is required to tell us about by law.
 This ensured we were addressing any areas of concern.
-We reviewed the action plan which the provider had submitted following the last inspection.
 We received feedback from one social and health care professional who regularly visited people who received care from the service.
 We also reviewed the provider's previous inspection reports.
 We used all of this information to plan our inspection.